-Delaware adopted the federal MACT standard (40 CFR Part 63 Subpart N) applicable to chromium electroplating and chromium anodizing facilities, as Section 6 of 7 DE Admin.
-Code 1138 on November 1, 2001.
+Delaware adopted the federal MACT standard, i.e. the Subpart N requirements, as Section 6 of 7 DE Admin.
+Code 1138 on November 1, 2001 and later, amended Section 6 on September 1, 2013 to incorporate the more health-protective residual risk requirements.